Neglected - Unreported - Underfunded - Forgotten

 And every individual can act to ensure that more support reaches the world's forgotten crises.
 You can find out more about forgotten crises from international non-governmental organizations and UN organizations, if you can't obtain information through the traditional media.

 Your donation can help people suffering in forgotten crises.
-All of the humanitarian organizations featured in Humanitarian Crisis Relief , Refugees and IDPs, Children in Need and Hunger and Food Insecurity are actively working in or even on the front lines of some of these forgotten crises.
+All the humanitarian organizations featured in Humanitarian Crisis Relief, Refugees and IDPs, Children in Need and Hunger and Food Insecurity are actively working in or even on the front lines of some of these forgotten crises.

-You can also donate specifically for individual crises: Somalia Crisis, Crisis in the Central African Republic, South Sudan Crisis, Mynamar Crisis, Crisis in the Democratic Republic of Congo , Sahel Crisis, Sudan Crisis, Haiti Crisis, Burundi Crisis, Colombia Crisis, Mozambique Crisis, Venezuela Crisis, Lebanon Crisis.
+You can also donate specifically for individual crises: Somalia Crisis, Crisis in the Central African Republic, South Sudan Crisis, Myanmar Crisis, Crisis in the Democratic Republic of Cong, Sahel Crisis, Sudan Crisis, Haiti Crisis, Burundi Crisis, Colombia Crisis, Mozambique Crisis, Venezuela Crisis, Lebanon Crisis, Western Sahara Crisis.
 Don't look away, donate today.